Sexual feelings - info for children

-When people are old enough it is possible that sexual intercourse can lead to the female becoming pregnant.
+When people are old enough it is possible that sexual intercourse with a male can lead to the female becoming pregnant.
 People also like to have sexual intercourse because it is a way of expressing their love for each other and it makes them feel good.

 People often talk about sexual intercourse as 'making love'.

 you should know about sexual intercourse

 - Sexual intercourse is sharing your body with someone of the opposite sex or the same sex.

 - It's sensible to wait until you are old enough and responsible enough to handle the demands of a more complicated relationship.

 - Everyone has the right to say no to any kind of sexual touching.
 (See our topic Keeping yourself safe from child abuse)

 - A girl or woman can become pregnant after sexual intercourse.
 There are ways to stop this happening called 'contraception' [say, con-tra sep-shon] if the couple is not ready for the responsibilities of having a child.

 - Infections can be passed from one person to another during sex.